FastAlien/uxml/README.md

 # uXML

-uXML is an XML parser written in TypeScript.
-The main purpose of this project is to create the fastest XML parser written in JavaScript.
+uXML is an XML parser written in TypeScript with high performance in mind.

 **It's currently in early development phase, so I don't recommend using it in production environment.**